 Have you ever bought limited edition sneakers or records?
 Or did you have to buy the coveted item from the middleman afterwards at ten times the issue price?

 These middlemen conquered the market, not the creators.
 The price goes up because the supply is limited, but the demand is huge.
 The profit flows into the pockets of the middlemen, while the creators can only watch.

 With NFTs, this market can be built by the creator and the middleman is eliminated.
 Through a Smart Contract, the artist or producer can collect a share of the sales price with each subsequent sale.
 With such rules laid down in the Smart Contract, the creator can participate in the further success of his works.

 Loyalty & Advertising

-Metaverses are parallel digital universes that offer users a series of unique experiences.
-These virtual worlds are accessible through a computer, virtual reality headset, or even a smartphone.
-Comparable to the experiences offered by the virtual world “Second Life” or conveyed by the movie “Ready Player One.”
+Metaverses are parallel, digital universes that offer users a range of unique experiences.
+These virtual worlds are accessible via a computer, a virtual reality headset or even a smartphone.
+Comparable to the experiences offered by the virtual world "Second Life" or conveyed by the movie "Ready Player One."

 Sports & Fan Tokens

 Sports projects are in the unusual position of being built around assets.
 They feature personalities from the world of sports, usually in conjunction with real players.
 Teams from Formula 1, football clubs, basketball teams and so on can be used to implement interesting models.
 This extends the connection between fan, club and player/driver.